 - Personal Records Display Application (PRDA)

-Dependent, retiree, and all other ID cards are issued on a walk-in bases during normal business hours Monday through Friday, 8 a.m. to 4:30 p.m.
-The ID section is closed for all federal holidays and AFMC family days.
+Dependent, retiree, and all other ID card customers are welcome to walk-in for service, during normal business hours Monday through Friday, 8:00 a.m. to 6:00 p.m.
+Please be advised that walk-in service wait time varies by the day.
+The ID card section is closed for all federal holidays and AFMC family days.

-A listing of other DEERS/RAPIDS sites can be located at http://www.dmdc.osd.mil/rsl
+Eligible personnel may be serviced at any DEERS/RAPIDS site.
+A listing of other DEERS/RAPIDS sites can be located at http://www.dmdc.osd.mil/rsl.

 All customers age 21 and older must present two forms of ID.
 The primary ID must be a valid state or federal government issued photo ID.
 The secondary ID can be a birth certificate, Social Security card, voter registration card, school ID with photo, or any other form of state or federal government ID with photo.